 - In a large bowl, beat together butter and sugars.

-- Beat in egg, followed by bananas and milk.
+- Beat in egg, followed by bananas.

 - Add the dry ingredient mixture to the wet mixture and stir to combine.